rtanglao/rtDOTcom/_posts/2018-11-26-p1-collapsing-and-expanding-disclosure-triangles-using-details-summary-html-tags.md

 </p>
 </details>
 ```
-  * sounds like I or somebody else could easily (ha! for some definition of easy!) write a script to take checkvist markdown and convert it to "collapsible html"
+  * sounds like I or somebody else could easily (ha! for some definition of easy!) write a script to take checkvist markdown and convert it to "collapsible html" using the &lt;details> and &lt;summary> HTML tags

 ### Other links with potential clues

 * [https://github.com/dear-github/dear-github/issues/166](https://github.com/dear-github/dear-github/issues/166)